 - 8.1 Co-Cultivation with Mus dunni Cells - 8.1.1 Mus dunni cells alone served as the negative control and were run in parallel with the test article for 14 days.
-A sample of the conditioned medium was reserved as a time zero (T0) time point for testing in the PG4 S+L- assay. - 8.1.2 An aliquot of the test article supernatant was saved for testing in the PG4 S+L- assay as a T0 time point. - 8.1.3 Equal numbers of the Mus dunni cells (5x10 cells) and the test article cells (5x10 cells) were mixed to initiate the co-cultivation. - 8.1.4 Positive controls were established last, using viral amphotropic murine retrovirus stocks inoculated between 10 and 100 FFU. - 8.1.5 All cultures were plated in a suitable growth medium supplemented with fetal bovine serum and antibiotics and maintained at 37±2°C with 5±2% CO2 humidified atmosphere. - 8.1.6 Cultures were passaged on days 5 and 9 post-inoculation.
-The negative cultures were handled first, followed by the test article cultures, and finally the positive controls.

-8.1.7 Cell culture supernatants were collected from the negative control, test article and positive control cultures on day 14.
-The aliquots of the supernatant were frozen at -60°C or below until tested.

-8.2 PG4 S+L- Assay (30165)
+A sample of the conditioned medium was reserved as a time zero (T0) time point for testing in the PG4 S+L- assay. - 8.1.2 Three aliquots of the test article supernatant were saved for testing in the PG4 S+L-assay as a T0 time point. - 8.1.3 Equal numbers of the Mus dunni cells (5x105 cells) and the test article cells (5x105 cells) were mixed to initiate the co-cultivation. - 8.1.4 Positive controls were established last, using viral amphotropic murine retrovirus stocks inoculated between 10 and 100 FFU. - 8.1.5 All cultures were plated in a suitable growth medium supplemented with fetal bovine serum and antibiotics and maintained at 37±2°C with 5±2% CO2 humidified atmosphere. - 8.1.6 Cultures were passaged on days 6 and 12 post-inoculation.
+The negative cultures were handled first, followed by the test article cultures, and finally the positive controls. - 8.1.7 On day 14, cell culture supernatants were collected from the negative control, test article, and positive control cultures.
+The supernatants were frozen at -60°C or below until tested. - 8.2 PG4 S+L- Assay (30165) - 8.2.1 The PG4 cells were set up 1 day prior to inoculation.
+The cells were set up in 6-well plates using media containing polybrene to increase viral uptake.